Guilherme-Turri/Codeleap-FrontEnd/README.md

 ## About

 This is a Front End project for a Social Media.
-The user should create an account and post what is about in his mind.
+The user should create an account and post what's about in his mind.

 ## In this project, you can do: